alexchartier/sounder/README.txt

 # See run_tx.
 Automated running is achieved by:
     1. Set the computer's BIOS to turn on after power outage (press f2 during reboot, then go to power management)
- 	2. Edit /etc/network/interfaces and add the etc_network_interfaces to it
+ 	2. Edit /etc/network/interfaces and add the etc_network_interfaces to it  --- not needed?
 	3. Add the crontab line listed in run_tx to crontab -e
 	4. tail -f run_tx.log